Economics of Sustainability courses and degrees

 Learning Facilitator

 With a PhD from Flinders University and an MSc from the London School of Economics, Steven is now an adjunct associate professor at Torrens University and a research scholar at the Global Institute for Sustainable Prosperity.
+During the 1990s, Steven was involved in financial training for staff from all the major UK banks, many international banks and the Bank of England.
+He developed an awareness of the flaws in orthodox neoclassical economics, leading to a study of post-Keynesian economics with a focus on modern monetary theory.
+He has published several books on economics.

 Learning Facilitator

 John is one of the world’s leading post-Keynesian economists and an expert in international finance.
 Since 1987, he has been a professor of Economics at Texas Christian University, specialising in international economics, macroeconomics, the history of economics and contemporary schools of thought.
+His research comprises more than 40 refereed publications, two edited volumes and two books, and he hosts the popular Cowboy Economist YouTube channel.

 Learning Facilitator